VibeScripter/powershell/README.md

 **EC2-1:** allows the user utilizing EC2 buckets to auto-connect their device to the buckets upon device startup/wake

 **DFIR Scripts:** Both help do a "mini deep dive" into certain system functions and collect information.
 One is written in Powershell, one in Visual Basic.
-There is also a whole folder of them written mainly in Perl just out of pure curiosity/learning for myself to understand Perl more
+There is also a whole folder of them written mainly in Perl just out of pure curiosity/learning for myself to understand Perl better

+**Azure Cloud Automation** Explained in the comments of each one, but these help automate processes such as starting and stopping blobs / VMs, certain services, checking power status and more!